FAQ

 Does PassageMaker receive a commission from suppliers?

 We do not accept commissions, bribes or kickbacks from suppliers.
-We are not a factory representative steering the client towards a pre-selected vendor, rather we are an independent sourcing agent that is looking out for the best interests of the client and putting them in touch with the best possible suppliers.
+We are not a factory representative steering the client towards a pre-selected vendor.
+To the contrary, we are a buyer-appointed China sourcing agent that is looking out for the best interests of the client.

 No. We provide value in the form of efficient production management, assembly, and QC that saves time and money for both the buyer and seller.